-The old saying goes, “the first step is always the hardest”.
-This can definitely be true when it comes to purchasing a home because often times potential homeowners do not no where, or even how, to begin.
+The old saying goes, "the first step is always the hardest".
+This can definitely be true when it comes to purchasing a home.
+Often times, potential homeowners do not know where, or even how, to begin.
 The home buying process does not have to be daunting, and you should not let intimidation get the best of you.
-To help you better understand the home buying process, we have outlined the 16 steps to home ownership below:
+To help you better understand the home buying process, we have outlined the 16 steps to homeownership below.

-1. CONDITIONAL PRE-QUALIFICATION: Should you decide to proceed with a loan application and provide the necessary documentation, a lender may issue a Conditional Pre-Qualification.
-This information determines an approximate amount you are eligible to borrow.
+Conditional Pre-Qualification: Should you decide to proceed with a loan application and provide the necessary documentation, a lender may issue a conditional pre-qualification.
+This information determines the approximate amount you are eligible to borrow.
 This is not a guarantee of a loan approval.
 The key to getting pre-qualified is to provide your entire credit history.
 Neglecting to mention any outstanding debt, obligations or previous credit problem can nullify the pre-qualification.

-2. CONDITIONAL-APPROVAL: Conditional approval is similar to pre-qualification, except your debt, income and credit are all verified (by an underwriter) and you are actually pre-approved for a loan, up to a specific amount and under certain conditions and terms.
+Conditional Pre-Approval: Conditional pre-approval is similar to pre-qualification, except your debt, income and credit are all verified (by an underwriter) and you are officially pre-approved for a loan, up to a specific amount, and under certain conditions and terms.
 Becoming pre-approved means you can search for your dream home knowing approximately what price range to shop for.

-4. PURCHASE & SALES AGREEMENT: When you find the right home, the terms of the sale are negotiated, including the sales price, repair requests, move-in date, etc. Your Realtor® will present your offer to the sellers.
-Your pre-qualification or conditional approval letter will usually be submitted with your offer since it can tilt the sale in your favor, especially in a competitive market.
+Purchase and Sales Agreement: When you find the right home, the terms of the sale are negotiated, including the sales price, repair requests, move-in date, etc. Your Realtor® will present your offer to the seller.
+Your pre-qualification or conditional pre-approval letter will usually be submitted with your offer since it can tilt the sale in your favor, especially in a competitive market.

-9. APPRAISAL: Lenders require an appraisal on all home sales.
-The Appraiser will conduct a comparative market analysis to determine the fair market value and condition of the property.
+Appraisal: Lenders require an appraisal on all home sales.
+The appraiser will conduct a comparative market analysis to determine the fair market value and condition of the property.